Error Reference

 $x => int # Use "number" for all numeric types

-# Generic type syntax not supported
+# Angle-bracket generic syntax not supported

-$x => list<string> # Use "list" only
+$x => list<string> # Use list(string) for typed lists

 rill-p004